nyxnor/onionjuggler/TECHNICAL.md

 Dectivates a service by deleting the HiddenService configuration lines (HiddenServiceDir and HiddenServicePort) in the torrc.

-WARNING: HiddenService lines should be in block between empty lines.
+**WARNING**: HiddenService lines should be in block between empty lines.
 The script automatically insert the configuration lines in the correct format.
 If it is not between empty lines, other configuration lines might be deleted.
 The format is:

-Note: The Hidden Service directory will not be deleted by default, if you want to delete the entire folder (hostname, hs_ed25519_public_key, hs_ed25519_secret_key, authorized_clients/), you must give the argument **purge**.
+**Note**: The Hidden Service directory will not be deleted by default, if you want to delete the entire folder (hostname, hs_ed25519_public_key, hs_ed25519_secret_key, authorized_clients/), you must give the argument **purge**.
 If you want to activate the service with the same keys, you must backup the `hs_ed25519_secret_key`.

 ```

+HiddenServiceDir /var/lib/tor/services/test
+HiddenServicePort 80 /var/run/tor-hs-test-5000.sock
+HiddenServicePort 443 /var/run/tor-hs-ssh-50001.sock

 HiddenServiceDir /var/lib/tor/services/ssh
 HiddenServicePort 22 /var/run/tor-hs-ssh-22.sock